InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/30-day-warranty.md

 ## Known Instances

-This was tried and proven successful at PayPal.
+- This was tried and proven successful at PayPal.
+- GitHub internally uses this pattern with a modified warranty timeline of 6 weeks.

 ## Authors